robyrob78/Pewlett-Hackard-Analysis/README.md

 * We provided Pewlett-Hackard with the information they needed to make hiring decisions in order to replace the retirees they will be losing

 ## Summary
+The number of employees that are eligible for retirement is 33,119.
+The number of employees eligible for the mentorship program is 1,549.
+Another table that might help Pewlett-Hackard make hiring decisions would be to group current employees not elegible for retirement by their department, and sort them based on how long they've been with the company.
+This would give Pewlett-Hackard a good place to start when it comes to choosing replacements.
+One querie that might be helpful would be to look at how many people are in each department at each position.
+This might show that certain areas may need more managers or may need more or less entry level positions.